patti-favaron/MeteoFlux_Support/README.md

 ## In general

-This repository contains scripts and programs supporting MeteoFlux Core V2 users to check quality of data and, more generally, using MeteoFlux Core V2 to its best posibilities.
+This repository contains scripts and programs supporting MeteoFlux Core V2 users to check quality of data and, more generally, using MeteoFlux(R) Core V2 to its best posibilities.

 The procedures are described in alphabetic order in the next sections.